verachell/purposeless-interlocutor/README.md

 Most of the logic is located in the comments controller at `app/controllers/comments_controller.rb`

 ## How to use it
-Assuming you already have Ruby and rails installed on your local machine, download this repo and in the working directory, type `rails server` then in your browser navigate to `localhost:3000`
+This branch is the Render-ready version; it likely won't work out of the box if you try to run it on your local machine.
+If that's what you want to do, use the `main` branch of this repo instead

 ### Ruby and rails versions
 This rails app was developed in a Linux environment using Ruby v 3.3.0 and rails v 7.1.3.2